stephanieyenyu/AMR_System/README.md

 | **Data model** | Four tables, the grouping-key scheme for multi-package trips, and an append-only event log spanning 53 event types |
 | **Integration contract** | The HTTP interface between the two services, and all 14 outbound calls into the robot service |

-90 commits · 39 source files · 39 HTTP routes · 14 outbound robot calls · 11 LINE entry points ·
+39 source files · 39 HTTP routes · 14 outbound robot calls · 11 LINE entry points ·
 6 scheduled jobs · 53 event types · 4 tables.

 Figures count both services.
 Route and job counts come from `line-backend/app/main.py`; the 53